RoyzLevy/docker_project0/README.md

 Each time we make changes we need to stop the container, remove the image and recreate it with the new file.

+- Note: best is to order the layers by the frequency in which they change, to support the caching of layers.

 --------------------------------------------------------